-Second-order cindynical analysis was designed to go beyond the concept of resilience, which is inoperable in conflict situations, and to specifically consider complex and conflictual situations.
+Second-order cindynic analysis was designed to go beyond the concept of resilience, which is inoperable in conflict situations, and to specifically consider complex and conflictual situations.
 Three fundamental notions operable in conflict situations were modelled: conflictuality as an ex-ante propensity, prospective divergences, and perspective disparities.
-The very first step when analysing a complex situation is to choose an actors' observation granularity.
-Then it is to assess disparities between actors' perceptions.
+The very first step in analyzing a complex situation is to choose an observation scale for its actors.
+The next step is to assess the disparities between actors' perceptions.

 This step has generally been neglected in strategic analysis of the Malian then Sahelian crisis : from 2013, and then for years, until today with the Malian junta.
 This has led to steadily overlooking the Tuareg issue or the Azawad status issue and to the current deterioration of the Sahelian situation.